Chibudomcode4114/real-time-voice-recognition-based-language-translation-bot/README.md

  ## Technologies & Frameworks

  - Python 3.8
+ - SpeechRecognition Module
  - GTTS Module
- - SpeechRecognition Module
+ - Googletrans Module
  - Playsound Module

- - Googletrans Module
+### Why SpeechRecognition Module?

+This module gives the ability to perform speech recognition, basically, it could be used to convert speech to text operations.

 ### Why GTTS Module?